On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

 and the {\av} score of every other candidate $u\in U$ is

-Under the assumption $\kappa\geq 2$, it holds that ${\avs}(u)< {\avs}(p)$ for every candidate $u\in U$.
+Under the assumption $\kappa\geq 2$, it holds that $\scoreE{u}{E}{\av} < \scoreE{p}{E}{\av}$ for every candidate $u\in U$.

-$(\Rightarrow)$ Assume that there is a clique $U'\subseteq U$ of size~$\kappa$ in the graph~$G$.
+$(\Rightarrow)$ Assume that there is a clique $U'\subseteq U$ of~$\kappa$ vertices in the graph~$G$.
 We modify all votes corresponding to edges between vertices in the clique~$U'$, i.e., all edges in~$G[U']$.
 Clearly, there are exactly $\frac{\kappa\cdot (\kappa-1)}{2}=\ell$ such votes.
 We modify them so that all candidates except~$\p$ are approved in these votes.
-The distance between each new vote and its original vote is exactly~$3$ which does not disobey the distance restriction.
-As a vote corresponding to some edge~$\edge{u}{u'}$ initially approves~$\p$ but approves neither~$u$ nor~$u'$, after modifying this vote, the {\av} score of~$\p$ decreases by one and the {\av} scores of both~$u$ and~$v$ increase by one.
-So, after all these modifications the {\av} score of~$\p$ becomes
+The distance between each new vote and its original vote is exactly~$3$.
+Modifying a vote corresponding to some edge~$\edge{u}{u'}$ this way decreases the {\av} score of~$\p$ by one, while increases the {\av} scores of both~$u$ and~$u'$ by one.
+So, after all these modifications, the {\av} score of~$\p$ becomes

 For each $u\in U'$, as there are exactly $\kappa-1$ edges incident to~$u$ in~$G[U']$, after modifying the above~$\ell$ votes, the {\av} score of~$u$ becomes

 strictly greater than the final score of~$\p$, implying that~$\p$ cannot be in any winning $k$-committees after all the modifications.